AndyA/jsonpath-lifter/README.md

 Lift the supplied `doc` and return a promise that resolves when all of the promises in `outDoc` have resolved.
 Accepts the same arguments as the `lift` function itself.
 This allows async `via` functions.

 Returns a Promise that is resolved when all of the promises found in the document have resolved (including any copied from the input document).
-Rejects of any of them rejects.
+Rejects if any of them rejects.

 ## Rules